Types

 array

 Dynamic arrays.
-Implemented as Python lists with Pine Script-compatible wrapper methods.
+Python lists with Pine Script-compatible wrapper methods.

 matrix